After the CR: Funding Opportunities and Gaps in Pandemic Preparedness - EverGlade Consulting

 From Crisis Management to Resilience: The Opportunity Ahead

-The continuing resolution buys time, but it cannot replace a comprehensive strategy.
-Congress faces a rare opportunity to close the preparedness gaps exposed by the pandemic and address emerging threats – from antimicrobial resistance to cybersecurity vulnerabilities and climate-related health risks.
-Proactive investments today will not only enhance resilience but also solidify America’s leadership in public health and technology innovation.
+While the continuing resolution buys time, it cannot serve as a long-term strategy.
+Congress has a rare opportunity to close the preparedness gaps exposed by the pandemic and address emerging threats – from antimicrobial resistance to cybersecurity vulnerabilities and climate-related health risks.
+Proactive investments today will not only strengthen preparedness and enhance resilience but also solidify America’s leadership in public health and technology innovation.

 Decisive action is not optional.
-Without it, the nation risks repeating past mistakes – unprepared, underfunded, and vulnerable to future crises.
+Without it, we risk repeating past mistakes – unprepared, underfunded, and vulnerable to future crises.